FelipeFloresWeb/FelipeFloresWeb/README.md

 - 🔭 I’m currently working on [Student at Trybe](https://www.betrybe.com/)

+<h2>Here is the complete list of all knowledge passed on the trybe course including all projects [Access Trybe List](https://github.com/FelipeFloresWeb/trybe-exercises/#readme)</h2>

 - 💬 Ask me about **React, HTML, CSS, JavaScript, NodeJs, Express, Oracle, Mysql, Mongo-db...**